alastairsmith/Ali_slidifydemo/index.Rmd

 knit        : slidify::knit2slides
 ---

-## Read-And-Delete

-1. Edit YAML front matter
-2. Write using R Markdown
-3. Use an empty line followed by three dashes to separate slides!

---- .class #id

-## Slide 2

 ## Things to do this week

-*Write best man speech
+1. Write best man speech
-*Submit Data Scientists Toolbox assignment
+2. Submit Data Scientists Toolbox assignment
-*Get 20/20 on DST Quiz 3
+3. Get 20/20 on DST Quiz 3
-*Start R Programming course
+4. Start R Programming course
-*explore the ebooks I bought
+5. explore the ebooks I bought

 ---

 ## Things to sort out before end of August

-*Research the best tools to become paperless and efficient in storing notes *Get comfortable with git, github and RStudio (Can you use git from within RStudio?)
+1. Research the best tools to become paperless and efficient in storing notes
+2. Get comfortable with git, github and RStudio (Can you use git from within RStudio?)

 ---